fernandoacorreia/azure-docker-registry/README.md

 # tail /var/log/nginx/error.log
 ```

-Since the deployment is done with independent containers, you can upgrade the registry server by replacing the `docker_registry` container with a new image, without losing the data stored in a volume in the `docker_registry_data` container, and without affecting nginx configurations stored in the `docker_registry_nginx` container.
+Since the deployment is based on independent containers, you can upgrade the registry server by replacing the `docker_registry` container with a new image, without losing the data stored in a volume in the `docker_registry_data` container, and without affecting nginx configurations stored in the `docker_registry_nginx` container.
 See the script at `/opt/registry/create-registry-container` for an example of how to recreate the container.
 As usual, be sure to backup the data before maintenance.

 The registry data is stored in the `/vol/docker-registry` volume of the `docker_registry_data` container.